Does SATOR Square

 These two manuscripts are so incomplete that it is impossible for them to be so old, so reliable and so true, since their errors are not the result of the usual inattentiveness of the copyists, but rather the result of deliberate and provoked oversights, omissions or truncations.

-In order to do this, they had to have a complete reference Bible in front of them (such as Jerome's Latin Vulgate of 397 AD), so that they could falsify it; these manuscripts can in no way be the founding manuscripts of the Word of God, for the simple reason that they are themselves the cause of its destruction (10).
+In order to do this, they had to have a complete reference Bible in front of them (such as Jerome's Latin Vulgate of 397 AD), so that they could falsify it; these manuscripts can in no way be the founding manuscripts of the Word of God, for the simple reason that they are themselves the cause of its own destruction (10).

 What did they delete in many passages?
-Nothing more and nothing less than the very name of God (Jesus Christ), the words God and Lord, the facts about Jesus' resurrection or the prophecies fulfilled about him, as well as the practical advice given for living a normal Christian life (11).
+Nothing more and nothing less than the very name of God (Jesus Christ), the words God and Lord, the facts about Jesus' resurrection or the prophecies fulfilled about him, as well as valuable practical advice given for living a normal Christian life (11).

 Finally, to end this paragraph on a more positive note, here's the answer to the long-awaited question about the content of these texts: the source of inspiration for the SATOR Square is, of course, the Textus receptus!